Eu Tong Sen

-Eu Tong Sen OBE RM (余東旋; 23 July 1877 – 11 May 1941) was a leading businessman in Malaya, Singapore and Hong Kong during the late 19th and early 20th century.
+Eu Tong Sen OBE RM (余東旋; 23 July 1877 – 11 May 1941) was a businessman in Malaya, Singapore and Hong Kong during the late 19th and early 20th century.
 He was vice-president of the Anti-Opium Society and a member of the Kinta Sanitary Board.

 Early life

 Eu was born in Penang, Malaya on 23 July 1877.
 His grandfather, He Song, a feng shui master, was originally from Jiangxi but moved to Foshan in Guangdong, China.
 His father, Eu Kong Pui (a.k.a.
 Eu Kong) became a Chinese immigrant from Foshan and went to Penang to work as a grocery shop assistant and later laid the foundation for his son's fortune by starting tin mining and other businesses.
 Eu's mother Leong Lay Yong stayed in Foshan until brought to Penang, where Eu Kong had married a second wife, Mun Woon Chang, who was well-connected in Malaya.
 Eu Kong died in Penang in 1890 at the age of 38.

 Eu built his fortune by acquiring from the British, monopolies for tax or revenue farming (opium, alcohol or spirits, gambling and pawn broking) in Perak in the 1880s and when tin started to boom, he acquired land for mining tin.
 He expanded this to retailing and taxing goods from China that he sold to the miners he employed and set up a grocery shop in Gopeng that was later expanded to include a Chinese dispensary for Chinese immigrants.
 He operated his businesses under the mark Chop Yan Sang.
 He had two younger brothers, Eu Kong Chun and Eu Kong Tak.
 His business partner was Chiu Tong Hin and his attorney was Grant Mackie of the Straits Trading Company.

 While he was still a child, Eu Tong Sen had been sent back to his mother in Foshan, China, to study.
 However, with the sudden death of his father, he found himself, at only 13, heir to the family estates and tin mining businesses.
 He returned to Malaya in 1892 but his stay with his two uncles and his stepmother was short.
 He moved to the home of R. Butler and lived there for two and a half years, taking private tuition in English from F. W. Harley.
 From there he moved to Ipoh and enrolled in a government school.
 Later he would move to Singapore where he lived for some time before moving to Hong Kong when business conditions changed.